the-hvr/Hoogle-Search/README.md

  4. The results, including images and descriptions, are rendered dynamically using EJS templates.

- 5. Users can click images to view them in full size.

- 6. If the route is invalid or no results are found, a custom 404 page is displayed.
+ 5. If the route is invalid or no results are found, a custom 404 page is displayed.